amrsaeedhosny/mini-java-compiler/README.md

 # MiniJava Compiler
-MiniJava language simple compiler.
+Implementation of MiniJava language compiler.
 It covers only the lexical and syntax analysis phases.